 Indeed, the increasing number of films that have, since 2008, depicted the possibly disastrous consequences of acting on climate change – rather than the disastrous impacts of climate change itself – suggests that filmmakers were already running out of new and interesting ways to re-tell these stories.

 New Models for Cli-Fi Films: Cli-Fi Novels?

 So perhaps the abrupt downturn in 2016 indicates only that filmmakers are taking time out to retool.
 If so, then they should look at some of the many new cli-fi novels, including several published earlier this year; there has been no downturn in their output.
 (See, for example, the six novels listed in the YCC Book Shelf for July.)

 Very few of the 49 films produced between 2004 and 2015 were based on novels.
 TDAT was inspired by The Coming Global Superstorm, which included some fictional passages.
 And Snowpiercer and The Kingsman were both adapted from graphic novels.
-Most of the other films, however, were cinematic permutations of TDAT and other successful precursors like Twister (1996).Could growing library of cli-fi novels provide inspiration for another run of cli-fi films?
-Click To Tweet
+Most of the other films, however, were cinematic permutations of TDAT and other successful precursors like Twister (1996).”Could Click To Tweet

 The growing library of cli-fi novels – in Anthropocene Fictions (2015), Adam Trexler identified over 250 such works – could provide the inspiration and raw materials for another run of cli-fi films.
 According to cli-fi blogger Dan Bloom, however, thus far only Margaret Atwood’s MaddAddam Trilogy has been greenlighted for production, by HBO.